paraskhulbe/Data_Science_Portfolio/Python_Projects/README.md

 **Projects**

-911 Calls -Capstone Project -- An exploratory analysis of the dataset including descriptions of findings using the Montegomery County 911 Calls dataset available on Kaggle.

 AB Testing Retention Rate for Mobile Games Company -- Used the dataset from an A/B test for a mobile game to determine whether changing a game element to a different level improved user retention.